EXPUNGEMENT LAWYER ARLINGTON

-APPEALS & RIGHTS
+EXPUNGEMENT & RIGHTS RESTORATION

-Some errors during the trial can be addressed before resorting to an appeal.
+Some errors made during the trial can be addressed before resorting to an appeal.
 For example, if the judge made a mistake in allowing or barring evidence, made an incorrect legal ruling, or there was not enough evidence to justify a verdict or conviction, motions can be filed addressing these issues.
 But time is of the essence.
 Most final judgments can only be changed within 21 days of the entry of a final order.

 RESTORATION OF RIGHTS & EXPUNGEMENT

-Another way to move forward after the criminal process is expungement of the arrest record.
 Even if you were convicted of a crime, if other charges were dismissed as part of a plea bargain, you may be eligible to expunge the record of the dismissed charges.
 Or if you bargained for a different offense, the record of the original offense can often be expunged even if the final conviction cannot.

 For example, if a charge of felony embezzlement was changed to misdemeanor trespassing as part of a plea agreement, the original embezzlement charge may be expunged.
 Or if you were charged with driving while intoxicated but convicted of reckless driving, the original DWI charge can be expunged.